syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-access-the-group-from-DisplayElements.md

 ---
 layout: post
 title: Access group from DisplayElements in GridGroupingControl | Syncfusion
-description: Learn here all about how to access the group from displayelements of Syncfusion Windows Forms GridGroupingControl control and more.
+description: Learn here all about how to access the group from displayelements of Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug